 Biography

-I am currently a Fellow of the Nevada Center for Astrophysics (NCfA) at UNLV.
-I primarily collaborate with Bing Zhang and Zhaohuan Zhu.
-Prior to my role at UNLV, I pursued my PhD at Stony Brook University under Rosalba Perna.
+I am a Postdoctoral Research Associate in the Department of Astronomy at the University of Wisconsin-Madison, working with Nick Stone.
+Previously, I was a Fellow at the Nevada Center for Astrophysics at UNLV, collaborating with Bing Zhang and Zhaohuan Zhu.
+I completed my PhD at Stony Brook University under Rosalba Perna.

 Download my CV .